Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Related Work

 Ryoo \cite{Ryoo} devise a system to infer the ongoing activity by only analysing its \emph{onset}, \ie its beginning.
 This is done with a dynamic programming method to match an extension of classical bag-of-features representation which allows to capture the temporal correlation of descriptors.
 Hoai and De la Torre \cite{Hoai} design a max-margin event detectors to address the problem of the early recognition of a specific human emotion after it starts but before it ends.
 Yu \ea \cite{Yu:ACM12} propose a local approach to categorize actions from their beginning.
 The temporal-dependencies between different spatial location are implemented into a probabilistic graphical model fed by histogram features.
 Cao \ea \cite{Cao:CVPR13} split a complete action into temporal segments which are further represented by means of sparse coding, so that actions are recognizable from incomplete data.
 Ryoo \ea \cite{Ryoo:HRI15} tackle early activity recognition from egocentric videos: the task is detecting the so-called \emph{onset signature}, a bunch of kinematic evidence which has strong predictive properties about the last part of the observed action.
 Some works have attempted to investigate how much of the whole action is necessary to perform a classification: Davis and Tyagi \cite{Davis:imavis06} adopt a generative probabilistic framework to deal with the uncertainty due to limited amount of data, while Schindler and Van Gool \cite{Schindler:CVPR08} try to answer the aforementioned question using a similarity measure between the statical and the motion information extracted from videos.
 Soran \ea \cite {Soran:ICCV15} devise a notification system for daily activities where, for instance, the detection of an ongoing milk boiling alerts the human user.
 Xu \ea \cite{autocompletion} subdivide the beginning of a video into a bunch of snippets, and the final ending is predictable through a ranking model which simulates Internet query auto-completion.
 The early recognition is also tackled by Soomro \ea \cite{Soomro} by combining a conditional random field data representation with SVM for the prediction; Ma \ea \cite{disney} approach the same problem by combining LSTM and CNN architectures.
 Kong and Fu \cite{KongFuPAMI16} cast SVM as an action prediction machine by building a composite kernel on top of a dense extraction of spatio-temporal features.
 Li \ea \cite{Li:ECCV12} use a random tree to model all the kinematics up to a certain instant, thus constraining the prediction of the most likely action (\textit{e.g.}, predicting ``grab an object'' if ``reach an object'' is detected).
 Huang \ea \cite{Huang:ECCV14} face activity forecasting for human interactions: the acts of an agent induce a cost topology over the space of reactive poses where the response of the co-agent can be retrieved.
 Lan and Savarese \cite{Savarese14} develop the so-called \emph{hierarchical movemes} to model human actions at multiple levels of granularities.
-Vondrick and Torralba \cite{Torralba:15} uses a deep neural network trained over 600 hours of videos.
-During training the net exploits videos to learn to predict the representation of frames in the future and the last fully connected layer allows to perform classification over different future endings.
-Jain \ea \cite{Jain16} combine RNNs and spatio-temporal graphs to devise a structured temporal modelling pipeline which is applied to action prediction.
+Finally, deep learning approaches have been proposed by Vondrick and Torralba \cite{Torralba:15}, Jain \ea \cite{Jain16} and Fermuller et al. \cite{Fermuller}, using convolutional, recurrent or LSTM networks, respectively.
+However, the context is exploited by \ea \cite{Jain16} and the future action is either used during training \cite{Torralba:15} or to achieve a reliable performance \cite{Fermuller}.